1999 - 2019

 The period within Wilderness brought a true realisation of how intelligent, complex and powerful the earth is in her own right and is perfectly capable of facilitating dialogue and/or transformation.

 The skill of 'getting out of the way' - in order to let the earth do her work is a crucial, and sometimes difficult to acquire.
 There is much to be said about the alchemy that occurs simply by being and resting in a place.
 The body is receptive, will absorb and will understand the earth's language - as this is the substance it is made of.
 This creates shifts on a cellular level that do effect the entire being in positive and profound ways.

 Wilderness brought about a deep trust of this process.
 Earth-work is now integrated into Spiderflower's practice as an essential part of its make-up.

 THE POWER OF SIMPLICITY + STAYING CLOSE TO THE BONE

 In response to Spiderflower being in an extended process of development, a pattern followed where Spiderflower was continually simplified.
 I kept stripping it to the bone again and again, repeatedly over years - back to its central intent of working solely between the body / earth axis which in turn distilled its form.

-In this way, Spiderflower is very neutral yet humans love to over-complicate and over-analyse things.
-It's also natural to want to 'bring in' ways of doing from previous trainings, but this tends to complicate matters and creates diversion.
+In this way, Spiderflower is very neutral.
+Yet, humans do love to over-complicate and over-analyse things.
+It's also natural to want to 'bring in' ways of doing from previous trainings, but this tends to create diversion.
 The greatest challenge is to stay entirely present in the dialogue occurring between body and earth.
 Nothing more.
 Nothing else.
-That's it!
+That's it.

 I found the simpler and more direct the approach, the more powerful the work would become.
 So a real discipline is needed for complete focus and commitment to the subject matter at hand - that is the conversation between body and earth.